syncfusion-content/blazor-docs/blazor/installation-and-upgrade/installation-using-web-installer.md

    ![Web Installer Uninstallation Wizard](images/webinstaller-uninstall-7.png)

 9. When the installation is finished, the **Summary** wizard will appear.
-Here you can see the list of products that have been successfully and unsuccessfully installed/uninstalled.
+Here, you can see the list of products that have been successfully and unsuccessfully installed/uninstalled.
 To close the Summary wizard, click Finish.

    ![Web Installer Uninstallation Summary](images/webinstaller-uninstall-8.png)